-There are about 900 bears remaining on more than 250 farms (by October 2017). .
+About 800 bears remain on more than 250 farms (in October 2017).
 An incredibly high number considering that the Vietnamese government already took measures against the cruel keeping of bears in 2005 by banning the sale and consumption of bear bile.
-As research conducted by FOUR PAWS in recent years has shown, most of these bears spend a sad existence in tiny metal cages.
+As shown by research conducted by FOUR PAWS in recent years, most of these bears spend a sad existence in tiny metal cages.
 The worst thing is: bear bile is still extracted from many of them.

 Note: Any advertisements that may appear during the viewing of this video are unrelated to FOUR PAWS.
 We assume no liability for this content.